 Tip: Fill your piping bag with small amounts of cream at a time - the squeezing action can cause the cream at the top of the bag to end up overwhipped if the bag is filled up too much.

 Place the second layer of cake on top, and repeat - this time using the strawberry jam.
 Place the third layer of cake on top and dust the whole cake with icing sugar.
 Then spoon the remaining cream into the centre, and top with a pile of strawberries, blueberries, and raspberries.
-Place the lion on top of the mountain of fruit and decorate with mini flags for a proper Jubilee street party celebration!
+Place the lion on top of the mountain of fruit and decorate with mini flags for a proper Coronation street party celebration!